bubdm/Xpandables.Net/README.md

 services.XTryDecorate(typeof(ICommandHandler<,>), typeof(CommandLoggingDecorator<,>));

-// or you can implement the ILoggingHandler interface and use the registration as follow
+// or You must provide with an implementation of "IOperationResultLogger" and use the registration as follow

+services
+    .AddXpandableServices()
-services.AddXHandlers(assemblyCollection, options=>
+    .AddXHandlers(assemblyCollection, options=>
     {
-        options.UseLoggingDecorator();
+        options.UseOperationResultLoggerDecorator();
     });

-// services.AddXHandlers will register all handlers (ICommandhandler{}, IQueryHandler{}) adding a decorator for each
+// .AddXHandlers will register all handlers (ICommandhandler{}, IQueryHandler{}, IAsyncQueryHandler{}) adding a decorator for each
 // handler, that will apply your implementation of ILoggingHandler for commands implementing ILoggingDecorator .
 ```